DevOps Testing Tutorial:

-Although there are subtle differences between Agile & DevOps, those working with Agile will find DevOps a little more familiar to work with (and eventually adopt).
+Although there are subtle differences between Agile and DevOps Testing, those working with Agile will find DevOps a little more familiar to work with (and eventually adopt).
 While Agile principles are applied successfully on the development & QA iterations, it is a different story altogether (and often a bone of contention) on the operations side.
 DevOps proposes to rectify this gap.

 Now, instead of Continuous Integration, DevOps involves “Continuous Development”, where the code was written and committed to Version Control, will be built, deployed, tested and installed on the Production environment that is ready to be consumed by the end-user.

 This process helps everyone in the entire chain since environments and processes are standardized.
 Every action in the chain is automated.
 It also gives freedom to all the stakeholders to concentrate their efforts on designing and coding a high-quality deliverable rather than worrying about the various building, operations, and QA processes.

 It brings down the time-to-live drastically to about 3-4 hours, from the time code is written and committed, to deployment on production for end-user consumption.

 In a nutshell, DevOps is an extension of Agile or I like to call it as“Agile on Steroids”.

 Traditionally, QA would get a build which is deployed on their designated environment and QA would then commence their functional & regression testing.
 The build would ideally sit with the QA for a couple of days before the QA sign-off on the build.
 All these steps change in DevOps.